List of Land of the Lost characters and species: Rani

-"Rani" (Erica Hagen), though she never actually stated, is likely an adult version of Holly from an unspecified point in the future.
+"Rani" (Erica Hagen), though she never actually states this, is likely an adult version of Holly from an unspecified point in the future.
 In "Elsewhen" she arrives through an open time doorway in Enik's cave to give aid to Holly after she runs off and leaves her family in one of the lower caverns.
 Rani appears to be in her early to mid-20s, with shoulder-length blonde hair and wears a simple yet elegant gown made from a pale blue fabric.
 Around her neck, she wears a pendant with a large blue crystal set into it with smaller yellow crystals framing it.
 She offers three identical pendants to Holly which "work like walkie-talkies" and will allow her to communicate with other wearers over long distance.
 She has a scar on the inside of her right arm which she received "while helping her brother out of a difficult situation".
 She convinces Holly that her family sees her as "the baby of the family" and are therefore overprotective of her and that she needs to help them any way she can.
 She also confesses with great sadness that "they won't always be there".
 Rani also tells her that in order to help them she must overcome her fear of heights by looking at the earth.
 Holly finally realizes who she is after she receives a fresh scar identical to Rani's while fighting the Sleestak "god" in order to buy time for her father to haul an injured Will up and out of the pit.
 She also claims that "Rani" was her secret name for herself that no one else knew about.
 Rani says that she is proof that her family can escape the Land one day and disappears through the open doorway.